panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 I took the decision to update the `count` variable using `useEffect()` hook.
 Every time the component re-renders due to user typing into the input, the `useEffect(() => setCount(count + 1))` updates the counter.

-Do you expect any problems with the component?
+Do you expect any problems with this component?
 Take a try and open the [demo](https://codesandbox.io/s/infinite-loop-9rb8c?file=/src/App.js).

 The demo shows that `count` state variable increases uncontrollable, even if you haven't typed anything into the input.
+That's an infinite loop.

 When `useEffect()` is used as such: